daattali/beautiful-jekyll/_posts/2024-11-17-Cisco Router-as-a-DHCP-Server.md

 A routing protocol is required on both switch and router to route traffic between different networks.
 Switch needs DHCP forwarding enabled on each VLAN because PCs sends out DHCP Discover message when it starts up, and DHCP server responses with a DHCP Offer message.
 The client then selects a server and broadcasts a DHCP Request message.
 This process uses a broadcast message.
 A layer 3 switch does not forward broadcast packets that are designated to other devices.

-There are some other protocols and features enabled in this lab i.e. cdp neighbour to view the neighbour device and interface from each other.
-One of my favourite feature i like to enable on all network devices is ```logging synchronous```.
-This feature keeps the input line of text in your control otherwise network devices logs displaying on CLI can ghost your place in the line.
+There are some other protocols and features enabled in this lab i.e. cdp neighbor to view the neighbor device and interface from each other.
+One of my favorite feature i like to enable on all network devices is ```logging synchronous```.
+This feature keeps the input line of text in control otherwise network devices logs displaying on CLI can ghost your place in the line.

 In the end I have sectioned the part of documentation to show the verification of working lab.
 Verification is important as it make us sure network device is doing what we have told it to do.
 Additionally, verification commands are also used to troubleshoot the issues.

-## Resources
+### Resources

 - Packet Tracer
 - Cisco ISR4321 Router